dennisja/know-your-weather/README.md

 # know-your-weather

-Shows weather of an area searched by city or zipcode (postal code) Currently hardcoded to print weather details of Kampala, SanFrancisco and 94111 to the console For example:-
+Shows weather of an area searched by city or zipcode (postal code).
+Currently hard coded to print weather details of Kampala, SanFrancisco and 94111 to the console.
+See sample response below:-

 ```js
 { kampalaWeather: